OCD Therapy Going Nowhere?

 Compulsive counting is a common symptom of obsessive-compulsive disorder.
 People with counting compulsions may count because they feel that certain numbers have a special significance, and therefore specific actions must be performed a certain number of times.
 For example many people with OCD feel that the number four is especially significant, and will therefore do things in sets of fours.
 For example if they smoke one cigarette, they may feel a sense of incompleteness unless they smoke three more.
 So they will count the number of cigarettes to be sure they have met the numerical goal.

-Typical types of counting
+Typical types of counting in OCD

 • Counting items

-• Counting behaviors
+• Counting aloud